-The dark but definitive contours of India’s emerging, new republic
+FIR 59/20 and the dark contours of India’s emerging, new republic

 These hopes currently stand on thin ground.

-The process of shuffling and replacing judges, administrators, police officers, to ensure they are regime-, Modi- and Hindu-Rashtra friendly is gradual and deliberate, as is coopting of the media and other watchdogs.
-This strategy was honed in Gujarat, where police officers who insisted on following the law instead of then chief minister Modi’s diktats found themselves transferred, suspended, or their careers effectively over.
+The process of shuffling and replacing judges, administrators, police officers, to ensure they are Hindu-Rashtra friendly is gradual and deliberate, as is coopting of the media and other watchdogs.
+This strategy was honed in Gujarat, where police officers who insisted on following the law instead of the diktats of Narendra Modi, chief minister at the time, found themselves transferred, suspended, or their careers effectively over.

-So, too, has it been with inconvenient judges: Justice S Muralidhar of the Delhi high court, moved out overnight when he tried to hold the Delhi police to account during the March riots: Justice Akil Kureshi, batted around high courts before being moved to Tripura because he had delivered judgement regarded as adverse to Modi; or special judge Brijgopal Loya, who died in mysterious circumstances while hearing an extra-judicial killing involving Home Minister Amit Shah.
+That strategy has similarly been used with inconvenient judges since: Justice S Muralidhar of the Delhi High Court, moved out overnight when he tried to hold the Delhi police to account during the March riots: Justice Akil Kureshi, batted around high courts before being moved to Tripura because he had delivered judgement regarded as adverse to Modi; or special judge Brijgopal Loya, who died in mysterious circumstances while hearing an extra-judicial killing involving Home Minister Amit Shah.

-Independent public figures are islands in a rising sea that will, as things stand currently, subsume or drown them sooner or later.
+Independent public figures are islands in a rising sea that will, as things stand currently, subsume, or drown them sooner or later.
 The Hindu-Rashtra strategy is to tolerate when possible, sideline when required and eliminate when unavoidable.

 In contrast, Recep Erdogan in Turkey tackled institutional independence with a hacksaw.
 Thousands of judges, army and police officers, bureaucrats and journalists are now in jail.
 Major Turkish media groups have been sold to Erdogan backers, a tactic used in the Philippines as well by another demagogue Rodrigo Duterte.

-The Hindu-Rashtra approach is more subtle and gradual but equally effective, as evidenced by the state of journalism in India.
-The whittling away of independence has been quiet, beginning in Modi’s first term and accelerating it his second.
+The Hindu-Rashtra approach is more gradual but equally effective, as evidenced by the state of journalism in India.
+The whittling away of independence has been quiet, beginning in Modi’s first term and accelerating in his second.
 It began with phone calls of displeasure to owners of mainstream media, who quickly learned to censor their editors or fire them.
-They have learned what is acceptable, what is not, an editorial or story at a time.
+They learned what is acceptable, what is not, an editorial or story at a time.
+Now, they understand what is required of them.

 Those who turned into unabashed mouthpieces of the government, the ruling party and majoritarianism retain not a whit of independence.
-They distract attention from widespread incompetence and mismanagement, they fulminate against anyone in dissonance with the Hindu-Rashtra strategy, as it relates to politics, law, or culture.
+They are tasked with distracting attention from governmental incompetence and mismanagement, and fulminating against anyone in dissonance with the Hindu-Rashtra strategy, as it relates to politics, law, or culture.

-These propagandist media are now essential cogs in the Hindu-Rashtra strategy, deployed when required to turn an unfavourable narrative or create one.
-That is how terms like “love jihad” or “urban-naxal” or “jihadi” – once dismissed as imaginations of a fevered, somewhat insane minds –

-are firmly entrenched in WhatsApp forwards, political speech, printed book and police chargesheet.
+These propagandist media are essential cogs in the Hindu-Rashtra strategy, speedily deployed to turn an unfavourable narrative or create one.
+That is how terms like “love jihad” or “urban-naxal” or “jihadi” – once dismissed as imaginations of a fevered, somewhat insane minds –came to be firmly entrenched in whatsapp forwards, political speech, printed book and police charges heet.

-That was the order followed for the Delhi riots investigation: fake news that made its way from WhatsApp forwards to a dodgy “fact-finding report” – accepted with alacrity by the home minister –

-to Delhi Riots 2020: The Untold Story, a book ridden with falsehoods.
+That was the order followed for the Delhi riots investigation: “fake news” that made its way from WhatsApp forwards to a dodgy “fact-finding report” – accepted with alacrity by the home minister – to Delhi Riots 2020: The Untold Story, a book ridden with falsehoods.

-Delhi police chargesheets submitted to the courts overlap substantially with these manufactured narratives, helping create a grand conspiracy.
-It claims, with virtually no evidence, that peaceful protest against a discriminatory citizenship law was pre-planned from the start to cascade into riots meant to destabilise India.
-It ignores the the only real evidence: ruling party leaders on camera instigating Hindu rioters and policemen smashing closed-circuit cameras and brutalising Muslims.
+Delhi police FIRs submitted to the courts overlap substantially with these manufactured narratives, helping create a grand conspiracy.
+It claims, with little legally admissible evidence, that peaceful protest against a discriminatory citizenship law was pre-planned from the start to cascade into riots meant to destabilise India.
+It ignores the only clear, real evidence – ruling party leaders on camera instigating Hindu rioters and policemen smashing closed-circuit cameras and brutalising Muslims.

 The book captures this alleged conspiracy in one line when it say that “anti-CAA, anti-NRC, anti- NPR protests eventually became a protest against all other religions of the country, anti-police, anti-government and anti-India”; it talks of poets and artists who drummed up “anti-government” and “anti-Hindu hysteria”.
-By no great coincidence, the same allegation finds its way, as do many others, into Delhi police chargesheets (this particular one is from chargesheet 59/20, which runs into 17,000 pages): a great fabric of conspiracy, held together by strands of credibility stretched gossamer thin.

-If it is rejected, it will be a setback to the Hindu rashtra.
+By no great coincidence, the same allegation finds its way, as do many others, into FIR 59/20: A great fabric of conspiracy, held together by strands of credibility stretched gossamer thin.
+If it is rejected, it may be a setback to the Hindu rashtra, or at least galvanise opposition.
 If it is accepted, it will be an important leap towards the new republic.

 Samar Halarnkar is the editor of Article-14.com, a project that tracks misuse of the law and the hope it offers.